-Our Grand Rapids, MI orthodontists understand that you may be cautious about investing in years of orthodontic treatment for your child.
+Our Grand Rapids orthodontists understand that you may be cautious about investing in years of orthodontic treatment for your child.

-However, starting orthodontic treatment at the right age can help you save money in the long run and ensure your child is able to achieve their best smile.
+However, starting orthodontic treatment at the right age can help you save money in the long run and ensure your child achieves their best smile.

 Does My Child Need an Orthodontist?

-The American Academy of Orthodontists recommends you take your child to see an orthodontists will be able to spot small issues with your child’s bite and teeth alignment before they turn into major problems.no later than age 7.
-While this may seem too young, our
+The American Academy of Orthodontists recommends you take your child to see an orthodontist no later than age 7.
+While this may seem too young, our orthodontists can spot small issues with your child’s bite and teeth alignment before they turn into major problems.

-Even if your child’s teeth appear to be straight, it’s still a good idea to schedule an appointment with one of our orthodontists in Grand Rapids, MI.
+Even if your child’s teeth appear to be straight, it’s still a good idea to schedule an appointment with one of our orthodontists at either our Grand Rapids or Grandville office.
 Your child’s bite or teeth alignment may change over time, which is why we may recommend your child see us periodically as their jaw grows and permanent teeth erupt.

 What is Phase 1 Orthodontic Treatment?

-Many parents choose Phase 1 Orthodontic Treatment for their children so they don’t have to spend as much time in braces during middle and high school.
-Since many children play a contact sport during their teenage years, it’s a good idea to start orthodontic treatment as soon as possible so front teeth don’t protrude and increase their risk of oral injury.
+Many parents choose Phase 1 orthodontic treatment for their children so they don’t have to spend as much time in braces during middle and high school.
+Since a fair amount of children play a contact sport during their teenage years, it’s a good idea to start orthodontic treatment as soon as possible so front teeth don’t protrude and increase their risk of oral injury.

-- Creating facial symmetry by influencing proper jaw growth
+- Facial symmetry thanks to influence of proper jaw growth

 What is the Orthodontic Resting Period?